xyshyniaphy/ai_airticket/spec.md

 The bot's primary role is to trigger the agent and report results.
 ```
 /start - Welcome message and instructions.
-/run - Trigger a new flight search based on config.yaml.
+/run - Trigger a new flight search based on the .env configuration.
 /help - Show usage examples.
 /status - Check the status of the current run.
 ```